deltachat/deltachat-pages/en/help.md

 **Inviter side**:

-- Group-invitation:
+- Group invitation:
   Tap the chat group title to see its member list, and select "QR Invite code".
   Share the QR image with the other side either in person or through a second channel.

-- Direct Chat invitation:
+- Direct 1:1 chat invitation:
   Tap the QR Code icon <img style="vertical-align:middle; width:2em;
 margin:1px" src="../assets/home/qrcode.png" />
   on the Delta Chat app main screen --